Stevie Ray Vaughan: First recordings

 In September 1970, Vaughan made his first studio recordings with the band Cast of Thousands, which included future actor Stephen Tobolowsky.
 They recorded two songs, "Red, White and Blue" and "I Heard a Voice Last Night", for a compilation album, A New Hi, that featured various teenage bands from Dallas.
 In late January 1971, feeling confined by playing pop hits with Liberation, Vaughan formed his own band, Blackbird.
-After growing tired of the Dallas music scene, he dropped out of school and moved with the band to Austin, Texas, which had more liberal and tolerant audiences.
+After growing tired of the Dallas music scene, he dropped out of school and moved with the band to Austin, Texas, which had more tolerant audiences.
 There, Vaughan initially took residence at the Rolling Hills Club, a local blues venue that would later become the Soap Creek Saloon.
 Blackbird played at several clubs in Austin and opened shows for bands such as Sugarloaf, Wishbone Ash, and Zephyr, but could not maintain a consistent lineup.
 In early December 1972, Vaughan left Blackbird and joined Krackerjack; he performed with them for less than three months.

 In March 1973, Vaughan joined Marc Benno's band, the Nightcrawlers, having met Benno at a jam session years before.
 The band featured vocalist Doyle Bramhall, who met Vaughan when he was twelve years old.
 The next month, the Nightcrawlers recorded an album at Sunset Sound Recorders in Hollywood for A&M Records.
 While the album was rejected by A&M, it included Vaughan's first songwriting efforts, "Dirty Pool" and "Crawlin'".
 Soon afterward, he and the Nightcrawlers traveled back to Austin without Benno.
 In mid-1973, they signed a contract with Bill Ham, manager for ZZ Top, and played various gigs across the Southern United States, although many of them were unsuccessful.
 Ham left the band stranded in Mississippi without any way to make it back home and demanded reimbursement from Vaughan for equipment expenses; Ham was never reimbursed.